(Updated: July 18, 2018)

-Below is a glossary of terms related to the NSA and the recent releases of (de)classified documents about the collection of foreign signals intelligence.
+Below is a glossary of terms and definitions related to the NSA and the collection of foreign signals intelligence.

 Analysis - A process in the production step of the intelligence cycle in which intelligence information is subjected to systematic examination in order to identify significant facts and derive conclusions.